When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Help at emergency info points

-In the unlikely event that a prolonged emergency situation does arise, for example in the event of a prolonged, widespread power outage, the emergency info point concept is used throughout the district - and therefore also in Bocholt.
+In the unlikely event that a longer-lasting emergency situation does occur, for example in the event of a prolonged, widespread power outage, the emergency info point concept applies throughout the district - and therefore also in Bocholt.

 What are emergency info points?